SpadeTheSkeleton/SR2-Modern-Sys-Tutorial/README.md

  KNOWN FIXES (So far)
 -------------

 If anything listed below you have issues with, please come back to this!

 ### The device settings won't appear!

-First step will be try to run LAUNCER.exe under compatibility mode for windows xp or vista service pack 2, ( right click LAUNCHER.EXE > Properties )  if that doesn't work.
-Under "Change high DPI settings" click the ☑ for "override high DPI scaling behavior" and make sure that its under "Application"
+First step will be to try to run LAUNCER.exe under compatibility mode for windows xp or vista service pack 2, ( right click LAUNCHER.EXE > Properties )  if that doesn't work.
+Under "Change high DPI settings" click the ☑ for "override high DPI scaling behaviour" and make sure that its under "Application"